ahmedriza/emacs-configuration/README.md

 Properties > Java Code Style > Formatter

 and create a new formatting.
-The formatting rules will be written to `.settings/org.eclipse.jdt.core.prefs`
+The formatting rules will be written to `.settings/org.eclipse.jdt.core.prefs`.

+Alternatively, download a code formatting XML file such as the Google formatter and that can be used by adding to the `lsp-java` config:

+(use-package lsp-java
+  :ensure t
+  :init
+  :config (
+    add-hook 'java-mode-hook 'lsp
+    (setq lsp-java-format-settings-url (lsp--path-to-uri "/work/emacs-configuration/eclipse-java-google-style.xml"))
+  )
+)

 F12 and F9 are bound to `lsp-format-buffer` and `lsp-organize-imports` respectively: